-Because fuse units having nickel-chrome or silver element construction are not subject to damage by aging or transient overcurrents, it is unnecessary to replace unblown fuse units of either of these constructions in single-phase or three-phase installations when one or
+Because refill units having nickel-chrome or silver element construction are not subject to damage by aging or transient overcurrents, it is unnecessary to replace unblown refill units of either of these constructions in single-phase or three-phase installations when one or more refill units has blown.

 COORDINATION-Any preloading reduces melting time.
-While this phenomenon is especially pronounced in other makes of fuses having minimum melting currents appreciably less than 200% of rating, the effect of preloading must nonetheless be determined for the S&C fuse units represented by these curves (see S&C Information Bulletin 210-190) and adjustments to these curves must be made:
+While this phenomenon is especially pronounced in other makes of fuses having minimum melting currents appreciably less than 200% of rating, the effect of preloading must nonetheless be determined for the S&C refill units represented by these curves (see S&C Information Bulletin 242-190) and adjustments to these curves must be made when:

-- When close coordination is required - When, regardless of the preciseness of coordination, the fuse unit is subjected to temporary overloads
+- $\bullet \quad \hbox{Close coordination is required}$ - Regardless of the preciseness of coordination, the refill unit is subjected to temporary overloads

-There are cases where the coordination requirements may be very exacting, for example, in coordinating a transformer primary fuse with a secondary breaker and a source-side breaker.
+There are cases where the coordination requirements may be very exacting; for example, in coordinating a transformer-primary fuse with a secondary breaker and a source-side breaker.
 The time interval between the operating characteristics of the two breakers may be very narrow.
-Under these circumstances, there must be an extremely short time interval between the minimum melting and the total clearing characteristics of the fuse.
+Under these circumstances, an extremely short time interval must occur between the minimum melting and the total clearing characteristics of the fuse.

-The fuse units represented by these curves possess this short time interval feature because-having a nondamageable fusible element of precise construction-they require:
+The refill units represented by these curves possess this short time interval feature because-having a nondamageable fusible element of precise construction-they require:

-- As little as 10% total tolerance in melting current-compared to the 20% tolerance of many fuses (20% and 40% respectively in terms of time) - No "safety-zone" or setback allowances
+- As little as 10% total tolerance in melting current compared to the 20% tolerance of many fuses (20% and 40% respectively in terms of time) - No "safety-zone" or setback allowances

 This narrow time band normally will provide the desired coordination.
-If the selected S&C Standard Speed fuse unit does not meet the coordination requirements, check to see whether the same ampere rating in the S&C Slow Speed or S&C Very Slow Speed will satisfy.
+If the selected S&C Standard Speed refill unit does not meet the coordination requirements, check whether the same ampere rating in the S&C Slow Speed will satisfy.